-Well, this week, I came to the book of Hosea.
+In recent reading, I came to the book of Hosea.
 I know about Hosea.
 He was a prophet who was called by God to marry an adulterous woman.
 If you have read “Redeeming Love” by Francine Rivers, you know what an amazing story this is.

 Once again, before starting a new book of the Bible, I’ll be honest and tell you that I had kind of an “Oh, I’ve read this before…” attitude.
-But, as I began to read and got past the story of Hosea’s life and starting reading the actual words given to him by God to the nation of Israel, I caught phrases that have been with me all week.
+But, as I began to read and got past the story of Hosea’s life and dug into the actual words given to him by God to the nation of Israel, I caught phrases that have been with me all week.

 They refused to truly seek the Lord.

 They went to the temple to give sacrifices and observe holy days.
 Then, they would worship golden idols in their homes and practice unfathomable acts to other gods.
 God saw this and sent numerous prophets to warn them that if they didn’t change their ways, if they didn’t repent and seek Him, if they refused to turn from their sin, this prophecy would come to pass.